-The easiest way to integrate with Tradeshift is by implementing Tradeshift API.
-The Tradeshift API is REST based which makes it simple and fast to implement.
+The easiest way to integrate with Tradeshift is by implementing Tradeshfit API.
+The Tradeshift API is REST based which makes is simple and fast to implement.
 Documents can be sent in one request using the API.
 Alternatively, SFTP/FTPS integration channels are available.
 In order to be able to integrate via SFTP or FTPS you must make sure that your system can reach Tradeshift.
 If there are outbound firewall rules that apply to your server that sends documents to Tradeshift, check this article in Tradeshift Knowledge Base for more information.

-Tradeshift natively supports UBL and we are building converters for a growing list of business document formats.
+Tradeshift natively support UBL and we are building converters for a growing list of business document formats.
 If your system saves or exports invoices in any of the formats listed on this page, you can upload them to Tradeshift.

 EDIFACT is the abbreviation for “Electronic Data Interchange for Administration, Commerce and Transport”.
 This is a global set of rules defined by the UN for the inter-company electronic data exchange between two or more business partners via EDI.